Integration through transients for inelastic hard sphere fluids: Introduction

-A first generalization of the \textsc{ITT} formalism from the overdamped Brownian dynamics of colloidal suspensions to inertial, Newtonian dynamics has been obtained by \citet{chong+kim09} and later updated to the refined formulation of \citet{fuchs+cates09} by \citet{suzuki+hayakawa13}.
+A first generalization of the \textsc{itt} formalism from the overdamped Brownian dynamics of colloidal suspensions to inertial, Newtonian dynamics has been obtained by \citet{chong+kim09} and later updated to the refined formulation of \citet{fuchs+cates09} by \citet{suzuki+hayakawa13}.
 In both cases the lack of viscous damping in the inertial description necessitates the explicit introduction of a thermostat.
-At least for the Gaussian isokinetic thermostat \cite{evans+morriss07} used in the above references, the details of the artificial thermostat explicitly appear in the final results. \citet{suzuki+hayakawa14} where the first to propose an \textsc{ITT} calculation for inelastic \emph{soft} spheres.
-Unexpectedly they found that no dissipative effects remain after applying the standard \textsc{ITT} approximations.
+At least for the Gaussian isokinetic thermostat \cite{evans+morriss07} used in the above references, the details of the artificial thermostat explicitly appear in the final results. \citet{suzuki+hayakawa14} were the first employing an \textsc{itt} calculation for inelastic \emph{soft} spheres.
+Unexpectedly, they found that no dissipative effects remain after applying the standard \textsc{itt} approximations.
 Only after including current correlation functions in addition to the density correlator did they find results that depend on the inelasticity of the particles.
 The substantially increased complexity due to the additional observables has so far made applications of this approach difficult.
-On the upside employing dissipative interactions removes the need for an artificial thermostat.
+On the upside, employing dissipative interactions removes the need for an artificial thermostat.

-In the following we will show that using inelastic \emph{hard} spheres, it is much simpler to retain dissipative effects and this allows us to develop a granular \textsc{ITT} formalism that captures the qualitative behavior introduced above.
+In the following we will show that using frictionless inelastic \emph{hard} spheres, it is much simpler to retain dissipative effects and this allows us to develop a granular \textsc{itt} formalism that captures the qualitative behavior introduced above.
 The paper is organized as follows.
-We will start with a description of the model in Sec.~\ref{sec:model}.
-In Sec.~\ref{sec:micr-descr} we will introduce the microscopic observables, equations of motion and distribution functions used to formulate the coarse grained description in Sec.~\ref{sec:coarse-grain-dynam}.
-The generalized Green-Kubo relations that form the central part of the granular \textsc{ITT} formalism (g\textsc{ITT}) will be introduced in Sec.~\ref{sec:green-kubo}.
-To evaluate the Green-Kubo relations, we introduce a suitable equation of motion for the transient correlator in Sec.~\ref{sec:mode-coupling-theory}.
+We will start with an informal outline of the model and derivations in Sec.~\ref{sec:outl-deriv-main}.
+Subsequently in Sec.~\ref{microscopics}, we introduce the microscopic equations of motion and the observables, i.e., correlation functions.
+The generalized Green-Kubo relations that form the central part of the granular \textsc{itt} formalism (\textsc{gitt}) will be derived in Sec.~\ref{sec:green-kubo}.
+To evaluate the Green-Kubo relations, we need to compute the transient correlator approximately in mode-coupling theory, as discussed in Sec.~\ref{sec:mode-coupling-theory}.
 In Sec.~\ref{sec:results} we will present a number of results that can be derived from the formalism developed here before concluding in Sec.~\ref{sec:conclusion}.